Texas A&M University

 4. Texas Seafood Trail

-By creating this interactive map and storytelling platform, Texas Sea Grant aims to build stronger connections between coastal economies, fishing communities, and informed consumers—ultimately fostering a more resilient and transparent seafood supply chain across the state.
+By curating this interactive map and storytelling platform, Texas Sea Grant aims to strengthen the connections between coastal economies, fishing communities, and informed consumers—ultimately building a more resilient, transparent, and sustainable seafood supply chain across Texas

 We are still building our list!
-If you are a restaurant, market, supplier, or other seafood industry entity and would like your business or organization to be included on our trail, please fill out this form.
+If you are a restaurant, market, supplier, or other seafood industry entity and would like your business or organization to be included on our trail, please review the participants page to see if you would like to apply to be a partner featured on the trail.

 Trail Legend